 All Secondary V students can apply to Marianopolis, regardless of language or which high school they are attending.

 In order to receive their DEC (Diplôme d’études collégiales), students must pass a language exit exam.
 Students with a certificate of eligibility for English-language instruction will be required to pass the English Exit Exam.
 Students without a certificate of eligibility will be required to pass the French Exit Exam (Épreuve uniforme de français).
-These students will be offered a sequence of three courses designed to prepare them for the French Exit Exam.
-These three course will be integrated into their academic program and will not result in an additional course load.

 Mid-March and into April.
 You can check the status of your application online as of March 11.
 Simply go to the Omnivox online portal and look under “Consult the status of my application.”
 If your file has been evaluated, you will see the decision.
 If it has not yet been evaluated, it will say “in progress”.
 Keep checking the Omnivox portal, and if you're accepted, don't forget to confirm your attendance in order to reserve your spot.